oasis-tcs/openc2-ap-er/oc2edr.md

 * but cannot access the process specified by the populated propertie(s)
     * MUST respond with status code 500
     * SHOULD respond with "Cannot access process" in the status text
+* but the Command Arguments field is not populated with a 'er:downstream_device' argument
+  * MUST NOT respond with status code OK/200
+  * SHOULD respond with status code 400
+  * MAY respond with status code 500
+  * SHOULD respond with "Downstream device argument not populated" in the status text

 #### 2.3.6.3 Stop er:service
 Stops a running service and removes it from its service host process.

 OpenC2 Producers that send 'stop er:service' commands
 * MUST populate at least one property of the Command Target
+* MUST populate the Command Arguments field with a 'er:downstream_device' argument

 OpenC2 Consumers that receive 'stop er:service' commands
 * but the Command Target does not contain at least one property